-One of the great things about using Microsoft Azure for application testing and deployment is that you don’t need to put together an on-premises infrastructure to develop, test and deploy your applications.
-All the infrastructure is taken care of by the Microsoft Azure platform services.
+One of the benefits of using Azure for application testing and deployment is that you can quickly get environments created.
 You don’t have to worry about requisitioning, acquiring, and “racking and stacking” your own on-premises hardware.

 This is great – but you still need to make sure you perform your normal security due diligence.
 One of the things you need to do is penetration test the applications you deploy in Azure.

 You might already know that Microsoft performs penetration testing of our Azure environment.
-This helps us improve our platform and guides our actions in terms of improving security controls, introducing new security controls, and improving our security processes.
+This helps drive Azure improvements.

 We don’t pen test your application for you, but we do understand that you will want and need to perform pen testing on your own applications.
 That’s a good thing, because when you enhance the security of your applications, you help make the entire Azure ecosystem more secure.

 As of June 15, 2017, Microsoft no longer requires pre-approval to conduct a penetration tests against Azure resources.
 Customers who wish to formally document upcoming penetration testing engagements against Microsoft Azure are encouraged to fill out the Azure Service Penetration Testing Notification form.
 This process is only related to Microsoft Azure, and not applicable to any other Microsoft Cloud Service.